-Range Consistency of Reference Triples We extract all (reference property, reference value) pairs from the subsets and the ranges (value-type constraint (Q21510865)) of each property from Wikidata as on 18 June 2022.
+Range Consistency of Reference Triples We extract all (reference property, reference value) pairs from the subsets and the ranges (value-type constraint (Q21510865)) of each property from Wikidata as of 18 June 2022.
 Table 11 shows the results of matching the class of values with the specified ranges.
-The second column is the number of
+The second column is the number of reference properties that have ranges specified.
+The third column shows total reference object values.
+The fourth column shows the total number of range classes in all properties.
+Column five is the number of values where their type does not match with the specified range.
+Column six shows the metric score.
+The last column is the total number